 Brechin Cathedral from High Street.
 Valentine’s company Post-card from early 1900s # B 1219. – Colin Stevens’ Collection (Purchased 2003)

-An old church called St. Columbus, in South Esk Street, just outside the gates of the new cemetery.
+An old church called St. Columba (not Colum, in South Esk Street, just outside the gates of the new cemetery.
 The church was closed up when this photo was taken in May 2005 and was still closed in February 2008 according to a correspondent in Brechin.
 An old school taken in May 2005.
 Steven (Stevens) family heirloom.
 A pocket watch winding key with the business name of G. A. MOIR, BRECHIN. – In possession of Colin M. Stevens.
 Steven (Stevens) family heirloom souvenir of Brechin.
 This French Ivory (?) item is called a Stanhope and is less than 2″ high.
 If one looks through the hole, one will see a microdot with four (4 !!!) post card views of Brechin.
 In possession of Colin MacGregor Stevens.
 History of Stanhopes – The Stanhope was invented by Charles, 3rd Earl Stanhope (1753-1816) and microphotography was invented in 1839.
 The combination of the two was patented in 1859.
 A book “Stanhopes: A Closer View” by Jean Scott gives much more history.
 Search the Internet for stanhopes.info and who_made_stanhopes

 Marriage record of William Steven and Margaret Arnott.
 They were living in the Upper Tenements (now Montrose Street – see photos above taken in May 2005) at the time.
 By trade he was a Slater (i.e. a roofer).
 QUOTE:

 “Steven and Arnott 16 January 1841.
 William Steven, Slater, Nether Tenements, and Margaret Arnott also residing there – both of this parish, were con= tracted in order to marriage, and having been regularly proclaimed, were married on the 22nd said January.”
 Found by Colin Stevens 2003 via Latter Day Saints’ microfilm.
 Birth record from the Parish of Brechin in Angus County, Scotland of the birth and baptism of the three children of William Steven (sometimes misspelled as Stephen in the register on the same page!)
 His occupation is given as “Slater” i.e. He worked on slate rooves.His wife was Margaret Arnott.
 This is in the 1849 section of the register, and all of the children were registered at the same time.
 EXTRACTED INFORMATION: Isabella Kinnear Born 8th December 1841 and baptized on the 12th December 1841.
 Mary Arnott– Born 7th April 1844 and baptized 14th April 1844.
 William– Born 25 August 1846 and baptized 2nd September 1846.
 Found by Colin Stevens 2003 via Latter Day Saints’ microfilm.
+Thank you to Pam Atwell for some corrections and additional information.
+She was formerly of Montrose Street, Brechin and in 2011 was living in Kansas, USA.